ShabadOS/infrastructure/README.md

 This folder exports shared identity resources around service principals, environment applications, and resource groups.

+### Network

+Networking resources such as shared virtual networks, subnets, and assignments are defined here.

+### Cluster

+The kubernetes cluster for the environment is defined here.
+This module also exports a reusable kubeconfig.

+## GitHub Secrets

+Any additional GitHub secrets that are derived from the shared resources above are declared in this module, for example, the kubeconfig for cluster access.

 ## Deployment

 Once a pull request has been opened, `pulumi preview` is run and the output is posted as a comment back onto the PR.